wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/differential-drive-odometry.rst

 ------------------------
 The robot pose can be reset via the ``resetPose`` method.
 This method accepts two arguments -- the new field-relative pose and the current gyro angle.

 .. important:: If at any time, you decide to reset your gyroscope, the ``resetPose`` method MUST be called with the new gyro angle.
+Furthermore, if the encoder distances method is being used, the encoders must also be reset to zero when resetting the pose.

 .. note:: A full example of a differential drive robot with odometry is available here: `C++ <https://github.com/wpilibsuite/allwpilib/tree/master/wpilibcExamples/src/main/cpp/examples/DifferentialDriveBot>`_ / `Java <https://github.com/wpilibsuite/allwpilib/tree/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/differentialdrivebot>`_.